PeriodicChaos/SS13-Faithful-Remake-Lost-In-Space-Godot-Engine-/README.md

 Tile Movement, Basic lighting/Shadows, AutoTiles and Pushing Your free to add to the project to help me with getting this template ready

-# How Do I Run It
+# How Do I Run It/ Edit it

 1. Well frist you need Godot you can install it here https://godotengine.org/ or at steam here https://store.steampowered.com/app/404790/Godot_Engine